AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _Notifications_

-When a user opens their list of !UICONTROL notifications from the [!UICONTROL Notifications] icon, then clicks on an announcement, they are taken to a blank page, and the announcement does not display.
+When a user opens their list of notifications from the [!UICONTROL Notifications] icon, then clicks on an announcement, they are taken to a blank page, and the announcement does not display.

 **Summary panel shows "[!UICONTROL No selection]" when task is selected**